reprozip-news-apps/reprozip-web/docs/index.rst

 Testing Protocol
 ================

-In this section, we use a news app from ProPublica as a demo for usage of `reprounzip`.
+In this section, we use an open-source news app from Guardian as a demo for usage of `reprounzip`.
-Please see the original application by clicking this `link <https://projects.propublica.org/docdollars/>`_.
-After unpacking and playback the RPZ file `dollar4docs-20170309.rpz`, Chromium will display the news application shown in the following figures.
+Please see the original application by clicking this `link <https://github.com/guardian/interactive-election-polls-2015>`_.
+You can follow the documentation of `ReproZip <https://www.reprozip.org/>`_ and the git repo to pack the interactive election polls app.
+Then, you can follow step 2 and step 3 of this documentation.
+Chromium will display the news application shown in the following figures.

 .. figure:: _static/ui1.png
 	:target: _static/ui1.png